 Risk will be on the CMT agenda at least every 2 months to ensure that regular routine collective oversight is given to risk at a Senior level.
 This will also assist in the consistency of approach and determining the Council's tolerance for risk, including the natural determination of what the collective management consider to be a 'significant' risk.
+The way in which the risk management process is highlighted to elected members is detailed later in this policy.

-The Corporate Risk Manager will provide advice and guidance on the Council's risk management process to all levels upon request.
+The Corporate Risk Manager will provide advice, support and guidance on the Council's risk management process to all levels upon request.